 Paying for college as you go can lessen the long-term financial burden, and starting early can magnify those savings through investment gains.

-These help ease the immediate challenge of paying for college, but create a greater burden in the long run as they accrue interest.
+These help ease the immediate challenge of paying for college but create a greater burden in the long run as they accrue interest.

-As valuable as grants and scholarships can be, from an early-planning standpoint the place to start is with savings.
+As valuable as grants and scholarships can be, from an early-planning standpoint, the place to start is with savings.
 There’s no way of knowing years in advance if your child(ren) may qualify for grants or college scholarships when the time comes, and loans should be used when needed to fill in the gaps left by other resources.

 It isn’t necessary to limit yourself to only one college savings plan or custodial account; open at least one yourself and suggest contributions from any relatives who want to help you prepare for college costs.

 1. 529 plans

 When is a 529 college savings plan a good idea?
-If you start saving at least ten years in advance, you have a long enough time horizon to deploy growth investments such as stocks, and enough years to build up a decent rate of return.
+If you start saving at least ten years in advance, you have a long enough time horizon to deploy growth investments such as stocks and enough years to build up a decent rate of return.

 Annual contributions to a 529 plan are subject to annual gift tax limits, which are currently $15,000 per individual parent or $30,000 for a couple.
-However, under a special provision you can contribute up to five times those amounts all at once if you elect to have the contribution deemed to apply over a period of five years.
+However, under a special provision, you can contribute up to five times those amounts all at once if you elect to have the contribution deemed to apply over a period of five years.

 Although making that election means you cannot make any additional contributions over the subsequent five years, getting the full amount invested earlier means there is more time for the account to earn investment returns and reap the tax benefit of doing so in a 529 plan.

 In addition to their tax advantages, another important characteristic of 529 plans is their flexibility.
-If you set up a 529 plan for your eldest child, and that child doesn’t fully exhaust the fund during college, you can transfer the balance another 529 plan to benefit another family member without tax consequences.
+If you set up a 529 plan for your eldest child, and that child doesn’t fully exhaust the fund during college, you can transfer the balance to another 529 plan to benefit another family member without tax consequences.

-Recent tax changes have added to 529 plan flexibility by allowing them to also be used for educational expenses before college.
+Recent tax changes have added to 529 plan flexibility by allowing them also to be used for educational expenses before college.
 You can now use 529 plans for up to $10,000 in tuition expenses for elementary or secondary school.

-2. Custodial accounts: UGMA or UTMA
+2. Custodial Accounts: UGMA or UTMA

-Funds in a bank custodial account can be held in certificates of deposit, money market accounts or savings accounts.
-If a custodial account is set up at a brokerage firm or mutual fund, the owner can buy stocks, bonds or mutual funds.
+Funds in a bank custodial account can be held in certificates of deposit, money market accounts, or savings accounts.
+If a custodial account is set up at a brokerage firm or mutual fund, the owner can buy stocks, bonds, or mutual funds.
 Custodial accounts are best used by parents/custodians who are confident that their portfolio management can outweigh the tax consequences of custodial accounts.

-3. Retirement savings accounts: Coverdell ESA and Roth IRA
+3. Retirement Savings Accounts: Coverdell ESA and Roth IRA

 The former Education IRA was renamed the “Coverdell Education Savings Account.”
-The Coverdell ESA gives individuals a way to save for a child’s elementary/secondary school education, as well as for college, graduate school or vocational school in the same investment vehicle.
+The Coverdell ESA gives individuals a way to save for a child’s elementary/secondary school education, as well as for college, graduate school, or vocational school in the same investment vehicle.

-Individuals can contribute up to $2,000 annually to a child’s Coverdell ESA if their modified adjusted gross income is less than $95,000 as a single tax filer, or $190,000 to $220,000 as a married couple filing jointly in the tax year in which they contribute.
+Individuals can contribute up to $2,000 annually to a child’s Coverdell ESA if their modified adjusted gross income is less than $95,000 as a single tax filer or $190,000 to $220,000 as a married couple filing jointly in the tax year in which they contribute.